Edouard360/single-cell-3prime-paper/README.md

+### NB:

+This is a forked version to get python datasets from 10x as well as the analysis (annotation pb) from the paper below.

 # Single Cell 3' Paper

 We have included here some of the secondary analysis on single cell data described in the manuscript Zheng et al., "Massively parallel digital transcriptional profiling of single cells".